![]() |

 Lalique Biography Books |

-After the death of Rene Lalique his son Marc began operating as M. Lalique, and then Cristal Lalique.
+After the death of René Lalique his son Marc began operating as M. Lalique, and then Cristal Lalique.
 Marc did away with the famous Lalique Glass, and changed the output from glass to a heavier lead crystal.
 The Cristal Lalique Vase Agadir shown here in the photo is one example of the lead crystal designs of Marc Lalique.
 The crystal making business would find it's way into the control of Marc's daughter Marie Claude Lalique when Marc died in 1977.
 It was sold in 1994 to the French firm Pochet.
-Marie Claude died on Captiva Island In Florida at the age of 67 in 2003.
+Marie Claude Dedouvre died on Captiva Island In Florida at the age of 67 on April 14,2003.

 The car mascots (sold as paperweights) Vitesse, Victoire, Chrysis, Perche, Sanglier, Tete de Paon, Tete D'Aigle, and Coq Nain.

-The vases Languedoc, Serpent, Bacchantes, Mossi, Boulouris, Royat, Ibis, Courlis, Beauvais, Tourbillon, and Bagatelle.
+The vases Languedoc, Serpent, Bacchantes, Mossi (this vase also in an oversized version), Boulouris, Royat, Ibis, Courlis, Beauvais, Tourbillon, Sauterelles, Acacia, Avallon, Languedoc, and Bagatelle.

 The bowls Nemours, Sirene, Volubilis, Marguerites, PInsons, and Cote d'Or.